Top Tips For Getting Game Development Funding

 To do this well, you’ll need the right tools:

-5. Pursue Other Funding Options
+5. Pursue Other Financial Options

 Version control and project management are both important tools for building hit games.
 And Perforce offers both for free for up to 5 users.